Louhdy/melvinGomez_pokedex/README.md

 ## Description

-The project consists in an app that works as a Pokedex showing all Pokemon info listed in https://pokeapi.co/.
+The repository consists in a web and mobile app that works as a Pokedex showing all Pokemon info listed in https://pokeapi.co/.

 ## Strategy
 For facing this challenge I design a workflow to keep the order of the tasks and also to ensure that every point of the challenge was taking into consideration.